lab11/gateway/software/ble-address-sniffer/README.md

 `localHashedAddress` you can be sure you saw the same BLE device.
 However, devices cannot be tracked across gateways as each gateway will have different salts.
-- `address`: The actuall MAC address.
+- `address`: The actual MAC address.
 Here for obvious convenience, but should be removed some day.
 - `rssi`: Received signal strength indicator for the received packet.